 Daniel got the whole world’s attention when he fist-bumped President Barack Obama from behind the register at Franklin BBQ and gave a shout out for gay rights, earning him a feature in The Austin Chronicle and more local notoriety than he knew what to do with.
 (He later explained that whole incident was supposed to be a gay joke about Rick Perry.)
 Now he writes for Austin.com as our comedy and style editor, which complements his other (non-restaurant) pursuits: Being fabulous on the local drag scene and co-hosting the weekly “gurl’s night” comedy show at RAIN on Fourth Street.
 Follow him on Twitter @RuebenBoobies.

-Stephanie loves shooting videos, particularly of comedians, and making art.
+Stephanie loves shooting videos, particularly of food and comedians, or sometimes both at the same time.
 She is, as they say, Very Austin.

 For all inquiries, please contact us by filling out the form below…